danny-lao/3DMarkAutomated/README.md

 Important:
 This script assumes you have 3DMark installed on your system:

-Lines to modify (will be fixing this with the GUI update):
-- Line 14 (launcher.py) - Replace "C:\Program Files (x86)\Steam\steam.exe -applaunch 223850" with the directory where you installed Steam
-- Line 12 (main.py) - Replace directory_path variable value 'C:\Users\Danny\Documents\3DMark\TestRuns' with your TestRuns folder that is located within the 3DMark directory on your system

 Libraries/Modules/APIs Used:
 - PyAutoGUI (locating elements on screen, typing, clicking, scrolling)
 - psutil (for process management)